Umami Pot

 Introduction to Asazuke

-While many Japanese pickles are made by pickling vegetables for a long time and fermenting them, asazuke refers to pickles made by marinating them for a short time.
+While many Japanese pickles are made by fermenting vegetables over a long period, asazuke refers to pickles that are marinated for a short time.

-The advantage of asazuke is that it can be easily made and retains the texture of the vegetables better.
-On the other hand, unlike other pickles, it is not fermented, so it doesn't have a long shelf life.
-Therefore, it should be consumed within 2 days after being prepared.
+One advantage of asazuke is that it is easy to make and better preserves the texture of the vegetables.
+However, unlike other pickles, it is not fermented, so it doesn't have a long shelf life.
+Therefore, keep in mind that it should be consumed within two days of preparation.

-Cucumbers are rich in water and potassium, promoting the release of heat accumulated in the body.
-For this reason, they are known in Japan as an effective vegetable for hydration and preventing summer fatigue.
+Cucumbers are rich in water and potassium, helping the body release excess heat.
+For this reason, in Japan, they are considered an effective vegetable for staying hydrated and preventing summer fatigue.

-Some of the readers might be wondering what the stick-like thing inserted into each cucumber is.
-Well, that is a disposable chopstick.
-In Japan, disposable chopsticks are familiar items that accompany meals bought at grocery stores or convenience stores.
+Some of you might be wondering what the stick-like object inserted into each cucumber in my photos is.
+That is a disposable chopstick.
+In Japan, disposable chopsticks are commonly provided with meals purchased at grocery stores or convenience stores.

-So, you might ask, why insert a disposable chopstick into each cucumber?
-It is because this pickle dish is often sold at festival stalls, and having a handle makes it easier to eat while on the go.
-Therefore, when enjoying it at home, you don't necessarily need to insert each cucumber with a chopstick; a regular chopstick can be used instead.
+So, you might be asking: why is a disposable chopstick inserted into each cucumber?
+The reason is that this refreshing pickle is often sold at festival stalls, and having a stick to hold makes it easier to eat on the go.
+When enjoying it at home, you don't necessarily need to insert a chopstick into each cucumber; you can even use a regular chopstick instead.
 Feel free to enjoy it in whichever way you prefer.

 Japanese Pickled Whole Cucumbers (Asazuke)